 However, you’ll need to wait for a while to view your reports because Google Analytics takes 24 to 48 hours normally to track events like form actions.

-With that, let’s see how to view the form conversion reports.
+Let’s take a look at how to view the form conversion reports.

-Step 3: View Gravity Forms Conversion Report
+How to View Your Gravity Forms Event Tracking Report

 MonsterInsights Forms addon doesn’t only simplify the forms tracking setup process but also viewing forms metrics.